shipshapecode/ember-debonair/README.md

 [![npm version](https://badge.fury.io/js/ember-debonair.svg)](http://badge.fury.io/js/ember-debonair)
 [![Build Status](https://travis-ci.org/shipshapecode/ember-debonair.svg?branch=master)](https://travis-ci.org/shipshapecode/ember-debonair)

-Ember-debonair is an oppinionated set of ESLint rules, addons, configurations, etc used throughout all [Ship Shape](https://shipshape.io) addons and apps.
+Ember-debonair is an oppinionated set of ESLint rules, addons, configurations, etc. that you can use to get up and running quickly with your Ember app or addon.
+The rules and addons, included here, are heavily used throughout the Ember community, but are tweaked slightly to the opinions I wanted to enforce for [Ship Shape](https://shipshape.io) addons and apps.

 This includes adding:
 * [ember-cli-eslint](https://github.com/ember-cli/ember-cli-eslint)